rochellev/MovieTrailer/README.md

 # Movie Trailer Website
-Produces a static HTML page with movie posters and trailers.
+Produces a HTML page with movie posters and trailers.

 ## What You Need
 * Python 2.7